 In each, include an introductory sentence that sets up the style in a general way for the reader.
 Include an overview of the type of visual characteristics and subject matter in this style.
 Explain in your own words how this style relates to or reacts against Abstract Expressionism and explain how it does so in both formal characteristics and in subject matter.
 Also, explain how it relates to the viewer in a unique and/or different way.

 - Read and take notes on Pop art and Minimalism completing the two summaries from the above instructions.
-Bring this short writing to class for peer-review and discussion.
+Bring this short writing to class to turn in.